abeusher/idaho-streamer/README.md

 $ curl -X POST -d '{"fromDate": "date string", "toDate": "date string", "bbox": "minx,miny,maxx,maxy", "delay": 0.1}' http://localhost:8080/filter
 ```

 All parameters are optional, however a json object must be sent in the post body.
 By default, the stream will return all tiles from the past week with no delay.
+If toDate is set, the stream will terminate.